-IMatch by default utilizes all available processors when indexing files.
+IMatch by default utilizes all available processors and disks when indexing files.
 It automatically adapts to your system configuration to balance and to overlap file system operations and in-memory computations for optimal performance.

 To change how many parallel processes IMatch uses to index files, go to Edit > Preferences > Application: Process Control.
 To limit both reading and writing to one parallel process, set both values to 1 (one).